sg20180546/ZNS-improvement/README.md

 ## Todo
 1) code hacking for zenfs / libzbd
-- zenfs : middleware of rocksdb between libzbd
+- zenfs : middleware between rocksdb and libzbd
 - libzbd : zone management tool between zenfs and kernel
-3) code hack for zone namespace firmware
+2) code hack for zone namespace firmware

 3) new alogorithm for Zone allocation at zenfs level